rohnshrma/jeet-web-dev/css sessions/css_positions.md

 ---

 ## 4. `fixed`
-Fixed elements stay attached to the browser window.
-Scrolling the page does not move them.
+Fixed sticks to the browser window, so scrolling does not move it.

 **HTML**
 ```html